YuxinDing7/5206-group-project/README.md

 Structure Flattening in K-Means Optimization

-The optimization transforms the data layout from Array of Structures to Structure of Arrays (SoA), specifically flattening the feature vectors into a single contiguous array.
+The optimization transforms the data layout from Array of Structures to Structure of Arrays, specifically flattening the feature vectors into a single contiguous array.

 Speedup: 1.25